 Friday Jesus arrived at Bethany.

 Friday evening Supper took place in the home of Simon.

 Mary anointed His feet.

 Sunday The triumphant entry occurred.

 Monday Jesus cursed the fig tree.

 Jesus cleansed the Temple.

 Tuesday The fig tree withered away.

 The widow gave two mites.

 The Greeks sought Jesus.

-Jesus gave the discourse concerning the destruction of
+Jesus gave the discourse concerning the

-Jerusalem.
+destruction of Jerusalem.

-The chief priests and Judas conspire.
+The chief priests and Judas conspired.

+Lesson Two

-Wednesday Jesus and the disciples ate the Last Super.
+Wednesday Jesus and the disciples ate the Last Supper.

 Jesus gave the farewell discourses.

 Jesus prayed in Gethsemane.

-Thursday Jesus is arrested and tried.
+Thursday Jesus was arrested and tried.

-Jesus is crucified and buried.
+Jesus was crucified and buried.

-Sunday morning Jesus is resurrected.
+Sunday morning Jesus was resurrected.